SFYMMIK/MySimpleOSKernel/README.md

 # MySimpleOSKernel

-## Current Version 0.0.6 BETA
+## Current Version 0.0.7 BETA

-## Working On: command to create/delete directiories and files, no more messy files in this repo.
+## Working On: command to create/delete directiories and files, no more messy files in this repo, root and user password being protected, commands 'root' 'root -u' and 'cd' because they are still not finished

-## Bugfixes: system commands fixed, compiler has its own command to compile as it should have had long before.
+## Bugfixes: system commands fixed again.

 # features
 - basic bootloader (will change it in the future to GRUB or smth)